-These MOUs designate the operational responsibility and defines specific geographic boundaries of response for the investigation of Part 1 violent crimes which includes homicide, rape, robbery, and aggravated assaults.
+MOUs designate the operational responsibility and defines specific geographic boundaries of response for the investigation of Part 1 violent crimes which includes homicide, rape, robbery, and aggravated assaults.
 In addition, the colleges will report any Hate Crimes and Sexual Assaults.
 This agreement also ensures the proper reporting of violent crime and property crime occurring on campus property in compliance with the FBI Uniform Crime Reporting Program.
-In addition to reporting criminal activity the colleges and police departments will shall specific information and coordinate with circumstances involving Timely Warnings and Emergency Notifications.